 At all other times, the reserved Sacrament is kept locked in the Tabernacle, so that the faithful may pray in the presence of the Sacrament.

 "Perpetual Adoration" is Eucharistic Adoration round the clock (that is, twenty-four hours a day).
 A "Holy Hour" is "Eucharistic Adoration of Reparation" which lasts for about an hour.

-Adorations are every 2nd and 4th Tuesday of each month.
+Normally are Adorations are every 2nd and 4th Tuesday of each month.
 Tuesday 7 am - Wednesday 7 am.